-We have run a successful programme of work experience placements since spring 2001.
-We aim to give students under the age of 18 a taste of work in a modern legal practice and busy office environment.
+We have been running a successful programme of work experience placements since spring 2001.
+We aim to give students on work placements a taste of work in a modern legal practice and busy office environment.

 Our work experience blog

 Each work experience student is encouraged to tell us about their time at Matrix for the benefit of other students.
 You can read about it here.

 Matrix is a legal practice that was set up in May 2000 to modernise the environment in which barristers work, and the way in which their professional practices are managed and developed.
 We work in an environment where diversity and accessibility are widely championed, and out-dated practice is challenged.